So you’ve seen photography sandbags lying around in professional studios. Now you’re wondering what are these sandbags filled with?

 These secondary ones are used more for texture than weight.

-While we’re at it, here are some of my favorite photography sandbags:
+While we’re at it, here are some of my favourite photography sandbags:

 - ABCCANOPY sandbags are perfect for professional use.